Skip to main content

 Alcohol Quick Facts

 Excessive alcohol use can result in harms such as motor vehicle injuries, violence, heart disease, cancer, alcohol poisoning, and poor birth outcomes.
-Excessive drinking includes binge drinking (4 or more drinks on one occasion for women, 5 or more drinks for men), heavy drinking (8 or more drinks in a week for women, 15 or more drinks in a week for men), and any drinking by pregnant women or people under age 21.
+Excessive drinking includes binge drinking (four or more drinks on one occasion for women, five or more drinks for men), heavy drinking (eight or more drinks in a week for women, 15 or more drinks in a week for men), and any drinking by pregnant women or people under age 21.

-If you are concerned about your drinking or the drinking of your loved one, please talk with your health care provider.
+If you are concerned about your drinking or the drinking of someone else, please talk with your doctor or health care provider.

 Youth who use alcohol at a young age are more likely to experience alcohol dependence or abuse alcohol later in life than people who begin drinking at or after age 21.